-All outstanding proposed rule changes, called 19b−4 filings, filed by NYSE MKT with the SEC.
-19b-4 filings relate to proposed changes to the NYSE MKT Rules and federal securities laws.
+All outstanding proposed rule changes, called 19b−4 filings, filed by the NYSE with the SEC.
+19b-4 filings relate to proposed changes to the NYSE Rules and federal securities laws.

-Information Memos are addressed to all members and member organizations and typically publish interpretations of NYSE and NYSE MKT rules and descriptions of NYSE, NYSE MKT and SEC rules and policies.
+Information Memos are addressed to all members and member organizations and typically publish interpretations of NYSE and NYSE American rules and descriptions of NYSE, NYSE American and SEC rules and policies.

 Member Education Bulletins